All Products

 ORDER BY partition DESC;

-• View the current amount of data in hot and cold storage for all logical partitions in the table.
+• View current hot and cold storage sizes and file counts for all logical partitions in a table.

 SELECT * FROM hologres.hg_partition_file_status ('<schema_name>.<table_name>');

-In addition to the preceding system tables, a logical partition table is a physical table.
-It is compatible with other Hologres system tables and supports the same metadata query methods as standard tables.
-The following examples show how to query metadata:
+In addition to the system tables described earlier, logical partitions—as physical tables—are also compatible with other Hologres system tables and support the same metadata query methods as standard tables.
+Example:

-• View the DDL statement of a logical partition table.
+• View the DDL for a logical partition table.

 SELECT hg_dump_script('<schema_name>.<table_name>');